ericscharff/tinybasic/README.md

 [SIGPLAN Notices, July 1976](https://doi.org/10.1145/987491.987494).
 The SIGPLAN article is a reprint of an article that appeared in the January 1976 issue of Dr. Dobb's Journal of Tiny BASIC Calisthenics & Orthodontia (the very first issue of Dr. Dobbs Journal.)
+A type-in of the binary was in the first issue, the source code appeared in the second issue.

 The file [tinybasic.oct](tinybasic.oct) is a recreation of the original split octal listing, and closely resembles how it appeared in the first issue of DDJ.